Luke Raley Player Props: Rays vs. Twins

 Luke Raley At The Plate

-- Raley has picked up a hit in 52.2% of his 46 games this season, with more than one hit in 21.7% of those games.
+- Raley has reached base via a hit in 24 games this year (of 47 played), and had multiple hits in 10 of those games.

-- Looking at the 46 games he has played this season, he's hit a home run in nine of them (19.6%), and in 7.1% of his trips to the plate.
+- He has gone deep in nine games this season (19.1%), homering in 7% of his trips to the plate.

-- In 14 games this season (30.4%), Raley has picked up an RBI, and in seven of those games (15.2%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Raley has driven home a run in 14 games this year (29.8%), including more than one RBI in 14.9% of his games and producing three or more of his team's runs on three occasions..

+- In 18 of 47 games this season, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.